Date: 2023.08.29

 - Assumption about variance can be relaxed to:

-- Note: when random var is not unusual (infinite variance), averaging converges to expectation.
+is not unusual (infinite variance), averaging converges to expectation.

 Proof

-Given , we know
+, we know use property:

 from a bounded variance, we can know:

-According to definition of convergence in p, when , we ensure that
+According to definition of convergence in p, when

 Theorem (Kolmogorov's 2nd strong LLN)